Office of International Programs and Services

 How do I defer admission after I have determined this is the best option with guidance from my academic department?

 Yes.
 You must drop your classes on Patriotweb to avoid tuition payment penalties.
 Make sure you drop the classes by the last day to add for your program.
-See the Student Accounts Calender and specifically review the Liability Dates section.
+See the Student Accounts Calendar and specifically review the Liability Dates section.
 We recommend that you drop your courses by the first day of class to avoid any mistakes.

 How do I contact my academic department for additional questions about my program?